Recommended children's booklists sorted by age or topic

 Topic: Y4 50 Recommended Reads

-As well as the Y4 booklist below to browse, we’ve also got a printable poster and downloadable checklist for you, and schools can purchase full sets of the books via Peters.
+As well as the Y4 reading list below to browse, we’ve also got a printable poster, a downloadable checklist and a handy bookmark for you, and schools can purchase full sets of all 50 books via Peters.

 DK brings you a beautifully illustrated and engaging book to teach young readers how to protect our planet and change the world!